- Attendance + Participation………………………………………………………………………………………. 20%

 [I apologize for the pedantry of the following.
 Yet recent semesters’ experience has demonstrated that such codification of policy is necessary.]

 If you must be absent, please notify me in advance.
 One absence will not affect your grade.
-Two absences will result in a half-letter-grade reduction in your final grade (i.e., from an A to an A-).
-Three absences will result in a full letter-grade drop.
+Two absences will result in a “one step” reduction in your final grade (i.e., from an A to an A-).
+Three absences will result in a “two-step” reduction.
 Four absences will result in failure of the course; to avoid the ‘F’ on your transcript, I’ll instead advise you to withdraw from the class.
 Please note that absences include those days you might miss at the beginning of the semester because of late registration, as well as your individual consultation during the week of April 2.
 Please note, too, that a class absence does not entitle you to a private reenactment of the class.

 I am required by The New School to take attendance at the start of class.
 Students who arrive more than 15 minutes late will be marked absent.
 Your timely arrival is appreciated.
 Students who are consistently late disrupt their classmates and impede our class progress.

 [I have adapted the following from my colleague Amir Husak:] While I am happy to work with you to tailor the class’s content and assignments to your interests, and to develop strategies for project planning and time management, I also recognize that “it is every student’s right to fail.”
 There are myriad circumstances — personal, professional, cultural, etc. — that might prevent you from fulfilling the class requirements.
 While I appreciate that these circumstances are often difficult, the class requirements remain the same for everyone.